lucapette/website/content/writing/the-appeal-of-static-typing.md

   experience.
 And I do think it's obvious.
 So here we are, I never say no to a writing challenge.

-The premises should clarify I mean everything that follows as _my_ personal opinion.
+These premises should clarify I mean everything that follows as _my_ personal opinion.
 I'm sharing my experience hoping it may be useful to other people.

 ## How I got here